Presidency of Theodore Roosevelt: Pogroms in Russia

-Elections
+Elections during the Roosevelt presidency

 Election of 1904

 Before and during his presidency, Roosevelt built up a strong following within the Republican Party, but his re-nomination in 1904 was far from certain at the end of 1901.
 Many expected Senator Mark Hanna, a confidante of former President McKinley, to win the party's 1904 presidential nomination.
 Support for Hanna was especially strong among conservative businessmen who opposed many of Roosevelt's policies, though Hanna lacked his own national organization, and even in his home state he was opposed by influential Senator Joseph Foraker.
 Hanna and another prominent party leader, Matthew Quay of Pennsylvania, both died in 1904.
 Other potential rivals for the 1904 Republican presidential nomination, including Leslie Shaw and Charles W. Fairbanks, failed to galvanize support for their candidacies.
 At the 1904 Republican National Convention, Roosevelt secured his own nomination, but his preferred vice-presidential running mate, Robert R. Hitt, was not nominated.
 Senator Fairbanks, a favorite of conservatives, gained the vice-presidential nomination.

 The Democratic Party's presidential nominee in 1904 was Alton B. Parker, the chief judge of the New York Court of Appeals.
 Democratic leaders hoped that Parker, whose political positions were largely unknown, would be able unify the populist followers of William Jennings Bryan with the conservative supporters of former President Grover Cleveland.
 Parker was unable to unite the party, and many Democrats supported Roosevelt.
 Democrats alleged that the Republican campaign extorted large contributions from corporations, but these allegations had little impact on the election.
 As Parker moved his party in a conservative direction, Republicans performed well among progressives and centrists.
 Roosevelt won 56% of the popular vote while Parker received 38% of the popular; Roosevelt also won the electoral vote 336 to 140.
 Roosevelt's victory made him first president to be elected to a full term of his own after having succeeded to the presidency upon the death of a predecessor.
 His popular vote margin of 18.8% was the largest margin in U.S. history until the 1920 presidential election.
 On election night, as it became clear that he had won in a landslide, Roosevelt pledged not to run for a third term.